ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 !!! important
         The lab environment is using self-signed SSL certificates and your browser will not trust them without explicit action on your part so part of this initial section on logging in involves establishing this trust.
 You will first need to go to the URL address provided by your instructor.

 **Step 2.1:** Open a new tab in your Firefox browser window and enter the unique URL for your IBM Blockchain Platform console.
 This URL will be provided to you by your instructor.

 !!! note
-        Your URL will similar to *https://workshop-00-ibpconsole-console.apps.atsocpd3.dmz:443*, but this is just an example, so make sure you use the actual URL given to you by your instructor!
+        Your URL will be similar to *https://workshop-00-ibp-console-console.apps.atsocpd3.dmz:443*, but this is just an example, so make sure you use the actual URL given to you by your instructor!

 If you see a security warning after entering the URL, click the **Advanced** button, which is highlighted in the below screen snippet: